kliment-olechnovic/voronota/README.markdown

-        --input-model-chains-renaming               input text file with renaming rules for chains --remap-chains                              flag to automatically rearrange chain names for higher scores --remap-chains-output           string      output file with chain names rearrangement --old-regime                                flag to calculate areas as in pre-Voronota CAD-score
+        --input-model-chains-renaming               input text file with renaming rules for chains --remap-chains                              flag to automatically rearrange chain names for higher scores --remap-chains-output           string      output file with chain names rearrangement --neighborhood-depth            number      number of layers to for per-residue scoring, default is 0 --old-regime                                flag to calculate areas as in pre-Voronota CAD-score

     Standard output (one line):